 MY BIBLICAL MENTORS

 My mentors change during different seasons of life.
 During my divorce my life changed dramatically and I related to Ruth who, like me, had to move from her home and start a new life.
-You can read my story and learn how Ruth influenced me during a difficult time by checking out my blog post, Moving On.
+I told some of this story in my Welcome Blog.

 Today, because I started writing this blog and just published my first book, I look to Lydia as a mentor, because she was a woman entrepreneur.
 Think it is difficult for a woman in business today?
 I can’t imagine what Lydia overcame to find success.
 (Acts 16: 11-15) However, she knew that worldly prosperity was not true fulfillment.
 Although she was a Gentile, she had an open mind about Jesus, learning about Him and spending time with other believers and in spiritual endeavors.

 Share which women of the Bible are, or could be, biblical mentors in your life.
 Not sure.
 Click here for an article that will help you get to know some more women of the Bible.
 You can also use a search engine or the index of your Bible and look up the women listed at the beginning of this blog post.

 If you prefer to name a woman who is not in the Bible that influences your life, please don’t hesitate to tell us about her too.

 Share whatever is on your mind, but please get involved in our WSC community and comment.